Akr0G/ResolutionChanger/README.md

 # ResolutionChanger

-ResolutionChanger is a tool that automatically changes your display resolution based on the applications you are running.
+ResolutionChanger is a windows only tool that automatically changes your display resolution based on the applications you are running.
 Ideal for gamers and professionals who need different resolution settings for different tasks.

 ## Features
 - Automatic resolution adjustment based on running applications.